 To address these concerns, the researchers used the EBM technique to manufacture two car suspension wishbones, one using a conventional design and the other with thinner, computer-optimized walls.
 Mechanical testing revealed that the computer-optimized design was less stiff than the conventional design—and while the conventional design was strong enough to withstand a weight of over ten tons, the computer-optimized design was only able to bear 73 percent of the maximum load.

-Further tests revealed that EBM samples, two millimeters or less in thickness, had lower per-area stiffness and strength than thicker EBM samples under as-built conditions.
-This differs markedly from the standard computer models, which assume that such material properties remain constant regardless of thickness.
+Further tests revealed that EBM samples of two millimeters or less in thickness had lower per-area stiffness and strength than thicker EBM samples under as-built conditions.
+This differs markedly from standard computer models, which assume that such material properties remain constant regardless of thickness.
 “Under the microscope, we found that although thinner EBM samples had finer microstructure, which implies a high strength, the rougher surfaces led to local flaws that weakened the metal overall,” Wang said.